jameschengcs/ip/README.md

 * *--tau_x*: Width of the sub-region.
 By default, it is automatically determined based on m and the image width.
 * *--tau_y*, Height of the sub-region.
 By default, it is automatically determined based on m and the image height.
 * *--beta*: Difference threshold.
 The default value is 0.3.
-* *--p*: Number of strokes for parallel computin.
-The default value is 4.
 * *--bo*: Number of rounds of backward optimization.
 By default, it is automatically determined based --a.
 * *-o*: Using brush template as oppacity.
 * *-j*: Output json file.